 The instructor, Eyal Nahum, is an experienced Hebrew teacher.
-Having taught Modern Hebrew at Rothberg for a number of years Eyal developed his own materials for teaching Biblical Hebrew using a similar methodology to that of the Modern Hebrew Ulpan at the Hebrew University of Jerusalem. combined with other modern techniques for full-immersion language teaching (e.g. TPR, Storytelling, etc.).
+After having taught Modern and Biblical Hebrew for a number of years, Eyal has developed his own materials for teaching Biblical Hebrew using a similar methodology to that of the Modern Hebrew Ulpan at the Hebrew University of Jerusalem.
+He uses modern techniques for rapid language acquisition as applied to Biblical Hebrew.

-Eyal has been teaching Biblical Hebrew for 6 years using this method.
+Eyal has been teaching Biblical Hebrew for 6 years using this new method.
 Classroom instruction and interaction is conducted in Biblical Hebrew.
-This allows students to internalize the language supporting their memory and analytical skills in the language, exploiting the four major language skills: reading, listening, speaking and writing.
-The book to be used in the course (“מבראשית”) was written by Eyal Nahum and is the fruit of many years of teaching Biblical Hebrew as a foreign language (to be published in 2018).
+This allows students to internalize the language by building both their memory and their analytical skills in the language, by exploiting all four of the major language skills: reading, listening, speaking and writing.
+The book to be used in the course (“מבראשית”) was written by Eyal Nahum and is the fruit of many years of teaching Biblical Hebrew as a foreign language.

 Instructor: Eyal Nahum is a native Israeli with a MA degree in linguistics.